Setup Troubleshooting see also, Quick Start Guide

 LED status lights on Hub

-To wipe out WiFi settings, press and hold the tiny button on the back of the hub for five seconds (release when LED flashes).
-Then configure new WiFi settings via app.
+- To wipe out WiFi settings, press and hold the tiny button on the back of the hub for five seconds (release when LED flashes).
+Then configure new WiFi settings in the application.

 - Can’t connect via BLE: If the app is unable to connect to your WiFi hub via Bluetooth Low Energy try these steps: